 17-year-old earns degree, helps publish art magazine

-At 17, Sky Mejias has completed an associate degree at College of the Mainland (one semester ahead of schedule) and recently added another accomplishment to her list – her first publication.
+At 17, Sky Mejias has completed Collegiate High School at College of the Mainland (one semester ahead of schedule) and recently added another accomplishment to her list – her first publication.

 As lead creative director of Phase Magazine founded by her colleague Enmi Young, Sky Mejias creates a vision for each issue of the magazine.
 She works with photographers, models, makeup artists and graphic designers to craft a nearly 100-page collection of stunning photographs and images.

 “It’s not really a fashion magazine or photography magazine.
 It’s giving people in art a place to showcase their work,” said Mejias.